hmcts/slack-help-bot/README.md

   - Provide initial guidance, linking to documentation, recent announcements and providing guidance on what should be raised here.
   - Link to our QnA maker bot Plato which has pre-programmed answers to some common questions.
   - Ask users to fill in some details about their request.
-  - Send the data to `Azure AI Search` which will return the top 3 most relevant results from previous requests.
+  - Search the `help-requests` index in `Azure AI Search` which will return the top 3 most relevant results from previous requests.
+  - Search the `the-hmcts-way` index in `Azure AI Search` which will return the top 3 most relevant results from the HMCTS Way.
   - Send the data to `Azure AI Services` to determine which area, environment and team the request is likely about and will preselect these fields for the user.
   - Create a ticket in Jira with the data provided.
   - Post the request in the `#platops-help` channel.